Saum1998/File-Zipper/README.md

 2. Uncompress your files & download them
 3. Check the compression ratio

+To explain the concepts behind encoding and decoding the text , the left section of the project shows the Huffman tree that gets created in the process.

-Try compressing and uncompressing your files on below link :
+Try compressing and uncompressing your files on below link  & enjoy watching how each character in the file gets encoded and decoded using the Huffman tree :